 Total Participation of an Entity set

-A Total participation of an entity set represents that each entity in entity set must have at least one relationship in a relationship set.
-For example: In the below diagram each college must have at-least one associated Student.
+Total participation of an entity set represents that each entity in entity set must have at least one relationship in a relationship set.
+It is also called mandatory participation.
+For example: In the following diagram each college must have at-least one associated Student.
+Total participation is represented using a double line between the entity set and relationship set.